 OK, interesting enough.
 Even if the national government hadn't already done something similar, incandescent bulbs are certainly hard enough to find in some places, which is why, for good reason, a lot of people have or are stockpiling them.

 What is annoying here is not the ban in and of itself.
-Although environmental legislation is usually a good thin — Read full post
+Although environmental legislation is usu — Read full post

 On December 15th, 1999, Microsoft released Windows 2000 to the public.
 Today, with fewer than twenty days remaining until 2020, we celebrate the 20th anniversary of the release of this venerable operating system.